 Many years ago barley and other grains were grown on New England farms.

-In 2009 we began malting grains in our kitchen in Hadley, Massachusetts because we wanted to make truly local beers.
+Every village had a malthouse.
+Today most grain is grown and traded on the world market, and only a handful of malthouses exist in the United States.
+In 2009, we began malting grains in our kitchen in Hadley, Massachusetts because we wanted to make truly local beers.
 The process was so fun we decided to bring the malthouse back.

+We started Valley Malt in 2010, with the support of farmers and brewers in our area.
+For the first time in many decades, barley is being grown in organic fields, helping to build healthy soil.
+Valley Malt now offers base malts for local brewers and is bringing an innovative twist to many traditional malts.
 Being a micro-malthouse has its advantages.
 We can offer unique malts that are made from heirloom or gluten-free grains, smoked with native woods, and roasted fresh to order.

-- Our malts are handled and hand crafted by people who care, from seed to bag.
+> Our malts are handled and hand crafted by people who care, from seed to bag.

-- Every batch of our malt comes from a single origin, one farm, one field.
+> Every batch of our malt comes from a single origin, one farm, one field.

 > We personally know every farmer that grows our grain.

 I started home brewing in 2005 and have been brewing organic beers since 2007.
 I have been a Malt of the Month member since 2012.
 For the last seven years Seven Bridges Cooperative in California sponsored the National Organic Homebrew Challenge and this year I entered 3 beers and won 3 awards.
 I won first place for a Classic American Pilsner and a Kolsch and third place for a German Pilsner.